whitequark/rust-xdg/README.md

 ========

-rust-xdg is a library that makes it easy to follow the X Desktop Group standards.
+rust-xdg is a library that makes it easy to follow the X Desktop Group specifications.

-Currently, only [XDG Base Directory][basedir] standard is implemented.
+Currently, only [XDG Base Directory][basedir] specification is implemented.

 [basedir]: http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html